-The pale albino redwood is one of the most interesting mutations in the albino redwood family and is almost always seen in basal form.
-The Pale Albino not being a true white has completely florescent green foliage.
-What’s unique about the “Pale” is that photosynthesis is still occurring to some degree within its needles, but at a much reduced rate then what is see in normal green redwoods.
-This is because Pale Albinos lacks a specific type of chlorophyll which gives them their lime green appearance.
-Because of this chlorophyll deficiency, Pale Albino redwoods like their pure white cousins cannot survive without the support of a normal green redwood.
-To date, there are only 11 documented Pale Albino redwoods known to exist.
+The pale albino redwood is one of the most interesting mutations in the albino redwood family due to its light coloration.
+The Pale Albino not being a true white has completely florescent green or lime colored foliage.
+What’s unique about the ‘Pale’ is that photosynthesis is still occurring to some degree within its needles, but at a much reduced rate then what’s seen in normal green redwoods.
+This is because the mutation lacks a specific type of chlorophyll which gives them their lime green appearance.
+Because of this chlorophyll deficiency, pale albino redwoods like their pure white cousins cannot survive without the support of a normal green redwood.
+Like white albino redwoods, the pale variety can be seen in both aerial and basal form.

-Notice in the picture below the comparison between the normal green branch to the Pale:
+In this basal pale albino redwood, notice the comparison between the normal green branch to the pale folage:

 If you look closely you can see last year's needles dying back.
 This is because the mutation is very sensitive to light and burns easily in the sun.

 A closer inspection reveals the lime green appearance within its foliage.

 This is a rare example of a pale aerial albino redwood.
 The entire top appears to have mutated into a lime green color on this young Coast Redwood.
 Originally discovered in 2017, this fall 2019 drone shot shows the beauty of this type of albino redwood mutation.
 Unlike what's seen in chimeras where there's clear lines of delineation between mutated and normal foliage, this pale albino shows a transitioning color scheme throughout the mid-canopy.

 In this view we can see how unique the foliage stands out in comparison to the normal Coast Redwoods around it.
 One can imagine as this tree begins to touch the skyline how beautiful it will appear in the years ahead.